What to do in Zermatt in 2 Days – Best Things to do in Zermatt, Switzerland

 If you have some free time you could visit the Gorge.
 As I was feeling a bit sick, I was not able to see it but I think, this is another tourist sight in Zermatt you should visit.

 220 million years old is the rock, greenish serpentinite – impressive, or?

 It is closed during winter times, and entry is only about 5€.

 Matterhorn Glacier Paradise

 As beautiful as Zermatt is – the Matterhorn Mountain is dominating the landscape.
 The Matterhorn Mountain is probably the most famous mountain in Switzerland and one of the main tourist attractions in Zermatt – and Switzerland.
-Quite embarrassing to admit (as a chocolate and Switzerland addict), but I have just realized that the mountain on the Toblerone chocolate is the Matterhorn.
+Quite embarrassing to admit (as a chocolate and Switzerland addict), but I had just realized that the mountain on the Toblerone chocolate is the Matterhorn when I was there.

 I had a ski pass, an international one for a day, which is about 80 Euros and so I planned actually to do a couple of things up on the Matterhorn Glacier Paradise.
 First of all, I went on a summit lift to the highest viewing platforms in the Alps which is almost at 3,900 meters above sea level.
 A 360 panorama view allows you to take in all the 38 peaks towering over 4,000 meters.
 If you are lucky and the view is very clear you can even see the Mont Blanc (I was not so lucky).

 Check out Ticket Prices for the Klein Matterhorn Glacier Paradise Entrance (these are best prices, but if you have Swiss Travel Pass you can save money on the tickets).